 Using an email marketing solution does many things to assist in your campaigns.
 Chief among them is that it is far more likely that your messages will bypass the spam folder and wind up in your audience's inbox.
 Many of these commercially available tools also include detailed dashboards for your metrics, so that's a big bonus.

 22. Segment for better engagement

 Nothing turns a reader off faster than reading something that doesn't matter to them.
 Use your email marketing solution to segment your contact list.
 Whether by geography, product family, or whatever categories make sense for your list, sending content custom-tailored to each segment ensures your audience will remain engaged and that the right info gets to the right people.

 To email blast or not to email blast?

-OK, so hopefully this article has convinced you email is here to stay.
-What does any of this mean for the question: To blast or not to blast?
-Would you hate us if we said, “it depends?”
+Hopefully, this article has convinced you email is here to stay.
+What does this mean for the question: To blast or not to blast?
+Would you hate us if we said, "It depends?"

-Here’s our easy to follow, 3-step process to determine if email blasts are a viable option for you and your unique marketing situation.
+Here's our easy-to-follow, 3-step process to determine if email blasts are viable for you and your unique marketing situation.
 Look at your current campaigns and those in development.
 Run them through these steps.
-Then, once you’ve gone through all the steps, you can decide for yourself if an email blast will help you reach your marketing plan and goals or not.
+Then, once you've gone through all the steps, you can decide whether an email blast will help you reach your marketing plan and goals.